SwedbankPay/developer.swedbankpay.com/payments/card/redirect.md

       title: Other Features
 ---

-{% include jumbotron.html body="The basic redirect view purchase scenario
-is the most common way to implement card payments." %}
+{% include jumbotron.html body="The basic redirect purchase scenario is the simplest and most common way to implement Card Payments." %}

 ## Introduction